steliostavroulakis/constrained-potential-games/README.md

 # Constrained Potential Games

-This includes the code for the experimental section of the paper entitled: "Computing Nash Equilibria in Potential Games with Private
+This repository includes the code for the experimental section of the paper entitled: "Computing Nash Equilibria in Potential Games with Private
 Uncoupled Constraints"

 ## What is included: